SwiftPredator/Trajectory-based-Road-Network-Representation-Learning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Code repo from my master thesis from 2022, in which we proposed four novel road segment representation learning models.
+The datasets and model states were removed because of storage limits.
+Furthermore, the implementation of the toast model was removed because of copyright conflicts.

 ### Abstract: